dalalayan1/shell-generator/README.md

 # shell-generator
-gets prompts from the user, talks to CLI through Node and generates a project.
+gets prompts from the user, talks to OS through Node and generates a project.

 ### packages needed
 rimraf - to delete files/folders(to be installed globally)</br>